neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 Executes the current application (This will execute specific binary depending on your operating system).
 This command will change execution permissions of the binary files on Linux and macOS.

-`neu listen`
+`neu listen [--auto-build]`

 This command is similar to `run` but it will enable live-reload for the current application.
 In other words, when a modification happens to the `app` directly, the Neutralinojs application will be reloaded automatically.
+If `--auto-build` flag is provided, your Neutralinojs application will be automatically built and will be reloaded when the CLI detects a change in your `src` directory.

 `neu release`